Ecwid/ecwid-api-docs/README.md

 #Changelog

+## January 5, 2017
+- **NEW** Added support for product dimensions feature.
+Now each product and shipping itself can be calculated according to the product dimensions specified for products.

 ## December 27, 2016

 - **NEW** Added support for passing custom application state for Native applications.
 You can use this to initiate a custom action performed when loading the application tab in Ecwid Control Panel.
 [Learn more](https://developers.ecwid.com/api-documentation#user-authentication)